 Cough drops, also known as throat lozenges are very effective in providing relief from a cough.
 However, it is not only the cough that is taken care of; these sweet discs are also beneficial in providing relief from a runny nose, dry mouth, sore throat, and persistent cough.
-It also helps reduce the duration of your cold.
+Cough drops also help reduce the duration of your cold.

 Are Cough Drops Safe to Take During Pregnancy?

 You may find these sweet flavoured medicated candies very palatable, but you may wonder whether they are safe to be used during pregnancy or not.
 Well, these sugary pills are usually considered safe as they are consumed only to provide temporary and short-term relief from the symptoms.
 It is very unlikely that these drops will harm your unborn child in any way.
-However, you should refrain from over usage of these drops and also read the labels for the active and inactive ingredients in order to avoid taking any harmful ingredients unknowingly.
+However, you should refrain from overconsumption, and read the labels for the active and inactive ingredients in order to avoid taking any harmful ingredients unknowingly.

 Ingredients Used in Cough Drops